 There are several natural and effective ways to keep pesky bugs from bothering you.
 One option is to use homemade bug repellents that are made with essential oils.
 These oils have natural properties that repel bugs and can be a safer alternative to chemical-based repellents.

 To make your own bug repellent, you can mix essential oils such as citronella, lavender, eucalyptus, and peppermint with a carrier oil like coconut or almond oil.
 These oils can be applied directly to your skin or clothing to keep bugs at bay.
-Another option is to create a homemade bug spray by diluting the essential oils with water and a little bit of witch hazel.
+Another option is to prepare a homemade insect repellent by diluting essential oils with water and a small amount of witch hazel.

 Incorporating essential oils into your bug repellent routine can be an effective way to keep bugs away while avoiding harsh chemicals.
 Plus, the pleasant scents of the essential oils can be a bonus!